dyakonoff/cuba-validation/README.md

 ```
 [ProductNameValidator.java](validator-component/modules/gui/src/io/dyakonoff/validatorcomponent/validation/ProductNameValidator.java)

-and _optionally_ provide a message in a screen message pack.
+_optionally_ provide a message in a screen message pack.
 (If you don't care about localisation and string resources that much, you can just override `validate` method and skip everything else in your`Field.Validator` class).

 ```
 badNameInProductName = '%s' is not an appropriate word to be in a product name
 ```
 [messages.properties](validator-component/modules/web/src/io/dyakonoff/validatorcomponent/web/product/messages.properties)

-**2.** Use the just created Validator in your screen.
+**2.** Use the just created `ProductNameValidator` in your screen.

 Right through editing your screen XML layout:
 ```XML